-Flood control district administration(\$1,496,000)

-The maximum number of additional FTEs for flood control district administration shall be:

-Office of performance, strategy and budget (\$500,000)

-SECTION 5.
-The council directs that section 4 of this ordinance takes effect before section 6 of this ordinance.
+Flood control district administration (\$1,496,000) The maximum number of additional FTEs for flood control district administration shall be: (3.0) SECTION 3.
+Ordinance 19210, Section 17, as amend ded, is hereby amended as follows: OFFICE OF THE EXECUTIVE - From the general f und there is hereby appropriated to: Office of the executive \$65,000 SECTION 4.
+Ordinance 19210, Section 18, as amend led, is hereby amended as follows: OFFICE OF PERFORMANCE, STRATEGY AND E BUDGET - From the general fund there is hereby disappropriated from: Office of performance, strategy and budget (\$500,000) SECTION 5.
+The council directs that section 4 of thi s ordinance takes effect before section 6 of this ordinance.
 SECTION 6.
-Ordinance 19210, Section 18, as amended, is hereby amended as follows:

-OFFICE OF PERFORMANCE, STRATEGY AND BUDGET - From the general fund there is hereby appropriated to:

-Office of performance, strategy and budget \$575,000

-Of this appropriation, \$10,000 shall be expended or encumbered solely for the executive to contract with the Evans School of Public Policy and Governance at the University of Washington to conduct an independent retrospective analysis of the impacts of coronavirus disease 2019 as described in Motion 15682.
-The analysis shall include, but not be limited to, the health, economic and social impacts of coronavirus disease 2019 and the actions taken by King County leaders and public health - Seattle & King County to respond to the coronavirus disease 2019 pandemic and limit the spread of the virus.
+Ordinance 19210, Section 18, as amend led, is hereby amended as follows: OFFICE OF PERFORMANCE, STRATEGY AND E BUDGET - From the general fund there is hereby appropriated to: Office of performance, strategy and budget \$575,000 ER1 EXPENDITURE RESTRICTION: Of this appropriation, \$10,000 shall be expended or e ncumbered solely for the executive to contract with the Evans School of Public Policy and Governance at th e University of Washington to conduct an independent retrospective analysis of the impacts of coronavirus disease 2019 as described in Motion 15682.
+The analysis shall include, but not be limited to, the health, e conomic and social impacts of coronavirus disease 2019 and the actions taken by King County leaders and publi c health - Seattle & King County to respond to the coronavirus disease 2019 pandemic and limit the spread of the virus.
 During contract negotiations, the executive may negotiate access to public health and executive branch leaders in order to prioritize the ongoing pandemic response.
 The analysis should be conducted by graduate students using publicly available data and resources and commence in January 2021.